Information About the COVID-19 Vaccines

 Yes.
 The Centers for Disease Control and Prevention (CDC) strongly recommends COVID-19 vaccination for people who are pregnant, breastfeeding, trying to get pregnant, or might become pregnant in the future.
 Pregnant people are more likely to get severely ill with COVID-19.
 Getting vaccinated will protect both you and your baby.

 Yes.
-The Pfizer-BioNTech and Moderna vaccines have been authorized for children as young as six months old, and the new “bivalent” boosters are available for children five years and older.
+The bivalent vaccines have been authorized for children as young as six months old.

 Like all vaccines, the COVID-19 vaccines can cause short-term side effects.
 These side effects are normal signs that your body is building up its protection against COVID-19.
 Side effects usually go away within a day or two and can be treated with over-the-counter pain medications.